 The proud, when it becomes deleterious, can be treated symptomatically by antipyretics: the most effective drugs remain non-steroidal anti-inflammatory drugs.
 All are not equal and do not have the same effectiveness.
 Your veterinarian will prescribe the most suitable for your dog.

-When the cause is determined, a specific treatment can be prescribed: antibiotic, corticosteroids, anti-parasitic, surgical intervention, chemotherapy, etc.
+When the cause will determine, a specific treatment can prescribe: antibiotic, corticosteroids, anti-parasitic, surgical intervention, chemotherapy, etc.

 Fever is a frequent reason for consultation.
 It is not always, and even far from it, synonymous with infection.
 It is therefore not systematically treated with antibiotic treatment.

 Your veterinarian can offer you a diagnostic procedure to determine the cause of this fever.
-Anti-pyretics may be administered as a first-line treatment.
+Anti-pyretics may administer as a first-line treatment.